dawlane/syntaxboom-forum-links/tutorials/devtools/cpp/GCC/GCC Developer Environment Setup.md

 * [XMake](https://xmake.io/)
 * [AutoMake/AutoTools](https://www.gnu.org/software/automake/manual/html_node/index.html#SEC_Contents)

 All of these build systems have a bit of a learning curve, but once learned can make building applications a lot easier.
-The current trend is to use CMake to generate a files that can be used with a make build system, or number of integrated development environments.
+The current trend is to use CMake to generate files that can be used with a make build system, or number of integrated development environments.

 </br>